Blight Presets Shader Pack

 • I’d like to thank Easy Mode (creator of crt-easymode) and DariusG (creator of crt-gdv-mini and lots of other cool shaders).

-• More shout-outs to Hyllian (creator of crt-hyllian, another superb light and straight-to-the-point shader) and Guest (creator of the crt-guest-advanced shader family, the most impressive single piece of work for CRT emulation I’ve seen until now, and it’s the basis for crt-gdv-mini too).
+• More shout-outs to Hyllian (creator of crt-nobody and crt-hyllian, another superb light and straight-to-the-point shader) and Guest (creator of the crt-guest-advanced shader family, the most impressive single piece of work for CRT emulation I’ve seen until now, and it’s the basis for crt-gdv-mini too).

 • And my gratitude and appreciation to everyone here and around the Internet who helps others in any way they can!